Tunisian-GitHub-Community/BeginnersGuide/README.md

 It's time to create projects!
 Try to put your knowledge into practise through coding a simple website ( blog page, protfolio website ..Etc)

 ## Learn How to Automate Tasks with Python and/or javascript
-I'd recommend Learning How to automate stuff with Python.
-There's a great book called Automate The Boring Stuff with Python That I really recommend.
+There's a great book called Automate The Boring Stuff with Python That I'd really recommend.
 You could create a web scraper and scrape data.
 May I recommend Scrapy, or BeatifulSoup & Selenium.

 | Useful Links | description |